 How Can I Get a Court Order to Remove My Post From TheDirty.com?

 Litigation over online defamation is NO JOKE.
-Although filing a lawsuit can sometimes be a good idea, litigation is not always an appropriate course of action.
-There are many considerations to take into account that must be discussed with an attorney before taking action.
+Although filing a lawsuit can sometimes be a good idea, litigation is not always an appropriate course of action – as it can be costly, and be drawn out over a long time.
+There are numerous considerations to consider and discuss with an experienced defamation removal attorney before taking action.

-Additionally, litigation that involves Internet defamation is a very niche and complex area of the law.
-Defamation actions are notoriously difficult to prosecute because of many procedural and substantive hurdles.
-Plaintiffs in defamation actions must account for many issues, including:
+For example, defamation actions are notoriously difficult to prosecute because of the many procedural and substantive hurdles, and plaintiffs must account for many issues when proceeding, including:

 - Abbreviated statutes of limitations,

 - Jurisdictional issues regarding where a party can sue and be sued,

 - Dozens of privileges and defenses under the First Amendment of the Constitution and CDA,

 - Possible statutory counterclaims (ANTI-SLAPP laws),

 - Inconsistent laws regarding defamation from each state,

 - The difficulty of uncovering the identity of anonymous authors.